Is there a test for ankylosing spondylitis?

 - Monitoring symptoms for any changes or new symptoms.
 This can help you and your doctor manage your pain.

-- Coping with stress by doing deep breathing, meditating, or listening to quiet sounds or music, and trying movement exercise programs, such as yoga and tai chi.
+- Coping with stress by doing deep breathing, meditating, listening to quiet sounds or music, and trying movement exercise programs, such as yoga and tai chi.

 - Managing your mental health by talking to your doctor, mental health professional, friends, family, or an online or community support group about your disease.